aiulus/ddsf-ra/README.md

 ## Overview

-This repository implements data-driven, optimization-based control algorithms, featuring:
+This repository implements following algorithms, based on the papers listed under references.
 - **Data-Driven Safety Filter (DDSF)** ([1][ddsflink])
 - **Data-Enabled Predictive Control (DeePC)** ([2][deepclink])
 as well as a custom version of **Model Predictive Control (MPC)** that pairs with the DeePC implementation.